gioblu/PJON/specification/PJON-protocol-specification-v1.0.md

 ```

 ###Packet transmission
-A packet transmission is the exchange of a string to one or many of the devices connected to the bus with optional correct reception certainty.
+A packet transmission is an exchange of a string to one or many of the devices connected to the bus with optional correct reception certainty.
 The simplest form of packet is constructed by a recipient id, a header, the length, the content and its CRC.
 In this example is shown a packet transmission in a local bus to device id 12 containing the string @ (decimal 64):
 ```cpp

  ID 12       HEADER 1    LENGTH 5     CONTENT 64  CRC 72